Coffee-Powered-Scientist/NutsFor_OR2/README.md

 Data: Holds final dataset of model runs for reproducibility purposes, it is not well updated and is meant to be fully implemented at the end of the project.

-Code: Holds all the code used to analyze and visualize data, except for report and manuscript Rmd files.
+Code: Holds all the R code used to analyze and visualize data, except for report Rmd files.

+Manuscript: Contains .tex and .cls formatting files for correct thesis formatting output, also contains the images folder which some code outputs figures too.

 List of Used R Packages (if you want to run the codes):